 05 Oct 2018 – Congratulations to Rianne for defending her PhD thesis “Tunable Bose-Fermi and Fermi-Fermi Mixtures of Lithium and Potassium: Phase Separation, Polarons, and Molecules”.
 It is such a beautiful academic hat and the coala seems to enjoy the party as well.

 11 Jul 2018 – Vitaly Efimov and Rudolf Grimm received the inaugural Faddeev medal.
-The award ceremony took place at the XXII International Conference on Few-Body Problems in Physics in Caen, France.
+The award ceremony took place at the XXII International Conf. on Few-Body Problems in Physics in Caen, France.
 In 1970, Efimov predicted that a three-body system with resonant two-body interactions can form an infinite series of bound states.
 First experimental evidence for the “Efimov effect” was obtained in Innsbruck in 2005.

 13 Jun 2018 – Our paper Probing the Interface of a Phase Separated State in a Repulsive Bose-Fermi Mixture just came out in Physical Review Letters.
 Now we know what happens at the interface between a Bose-Einstein condensate and a degenerate Fermi sea under conditions where both species are immiscible.